 That accident unearthed a scandal.
 Yan Lifts, the ski lift company the City hired to rebuild the railway, had “improved” the tried-and-true funicular design with a complicated system of motors on each car, connected by a gear train.
 When the gear train failed, the emergency brake system also failed due to poor design and lack of maintenance.
 The National Transportation Safety Board (NTSB) investigation concluded that the accident was a cascading failure of design, maintenance, and regulatory oversight.
 During the investigation, the owner of Yan Lifts absconded to Mexico to evade prosecution.

 After a redesign, extensive testing, and intensive bureaucratic scrutiny, the restored Sinai and Olivet returned to service in March 2010.
 The railway closed for a month in 2011 to replace the wheels, which safety inspectors found to be excessively worn.
 It closed again after a derailment in September 2013.
-(There were no injuries; but firefighters had to rescue the passengers because the operators had failed to install a walkway for emergency evacuation, as inspectors recommended when the railway reopened in 2010.)
+This time there were no deaths or injuries; but firefighters had to rescue the passengers because the operators had failed to install a walkway for emergency evacuation, as inspectors recommended when the railway reopened in 2010.

 Investigating this derailment, the NTSB found that the operators had installed a wooden stick to hold down the start button, bypassing a safety system that had been repeatedly stopping the cars.
 The NTSB found other “urgent” systemic problems with wear on the wheels and tracks, and with the emergency stop system.
 They also noted flaws in the railway’s basic design.
-Although the trains occasionally run for testing, Angels Flight has remained closed since the accident.
-State and federal regulatory authorities have been understandably reluctant to approve a reopening.
+Although the trains occasionally ran for testing (and movie shoots), Angels Flight remained closed, with state and federal regulatory authorities understandably reluctant to approve a reopening.

 On 1 March 2017, Mayor Eric Garcetti announced an agreement between the City, Angels Flight Railway Foundation (the nonprofit organization that owns Angels Flight), and a consortium of private engineering companies.
-Those companies will make the necessary improvements at their expense, in exchange for a share of the railway’s revenue for the next 30 years.
+Those companies would make the necessary improvements at their expense, in exchange for a share of the railway’s revenue for the next 30 years.
 After upgrades and extensive testing, the funicular reopened to great fanfare on 31 August 2017.
 Four days later, it shut down for a week to replace parts that apparently succumbed to a record-breaking heat wave.